menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Union has relatively fewer families with younger children, and/or college students.
 Combined, this makes Union a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Union is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Union does not have a public transit system used by locals to get to and from work.

 Demographics

-The education level of Union citizens is a little higher than the average for US cities and towns: 24.97% of adults in Union have at least a bachelor's degree.
+The population of Union overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Union, 24.97% have at least a bachelor's degree.

 The people who call Union home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Union residents report their race to be White, followed by Asian.
 Important ancestries of people in Union include German, English, Irish, French, and Dutch.